swapnilbehere/be-more-agent/README.md

 chmod +x setup.sh
 ./setup.sh
 ```
-*The setup script will create a virtual environment, install dependencies, compile Whisper.cpp, and download default voice models.*
+*The setup script will install system libraries, create necessary folders, download Piper TTS, and set up the Python virtual environment.*

 ### 4. Configure the Wake Word
-The setup script downloads a default wake word (e.g., "Hey Jarvis").
+The setup script downloads a default wake word ("Hey Jarvis").
 To use your own:
 1. Train a model at [OpenWakeWord](https://github.com/dscripka/openWakeWord).
 2. Place the `.onnx` file in the root folder.
 3. Rename it to `wakeword.onnx`.